NEJLT/nejlt-website/content/policies/content.md

 title="Editorial policies"
 +++

 NEJLT welcomes new excellent submissions of completely original content, and follows globally-recognised academic best practices in  publication and attribution.
-Our goal is to protect authors from biases while also protecting readers and indeed all involved from the effects of malpractice.
+Our goal is to publish excellent research, while protecting authors from biases, and also ensuring that readers get high-quality and interesting papers that have been rigorously reviewed.